zonemaster/zonemaster/docs/internal/maintenance/SystemTesting.md

          sudo cpanm Zonemaster-LDNS-${LDNS_VERSION}.tar.gz
          ```

-      3. Make sure Zonemaster LDNS was properly installed.
+      4. Make sure Zonemaster LDNS was properly installed.

          ```sh
          perl -MZonemaster::LDNS -le 'print Zonemaster::LDNS::has_idn()'
          ```

          The output from command should be "1".
+      5. Follow the [post-installation sanity check][LDNS sanity check] section of the installation guide to the letter.

    3. Install Zonemaster Engine
       1. Install dependencies according to the [Engine installation] instructions.